 Micro-Education Entity Model Ordinance

-This model ordinance is a featured item in our Local Government Toolkit.
+This model ordinance is being updated and will be a featured item in our Local Government Toolkit.

 Are you a local elected official and interested in chatting with us more about this model ordinance?
 Please reach out to us at localgovt@libertas.institute—we’d love to chat!